OranWeb/TornHub/src/content/player-focus/ltjelloman-player-focus.md

 >I was a trader back in the day I made something like 5-10b trading back in 2010 decided to take my bank investment which was at 800m after 2 years after I found a parachute i sold for ~300 mil

-Things were going alright for LTJELLOMAN till the fateful day when he got himself scammed
+Things were going alright for LTJELLOMAN untill the fateful day when he got himself scammed

 >got scammed by someone pretending to be staff with a red name and lost 3b of my factions money at the time.
 I was about to quit because of IRL stuff and me getting scammed was at a horrible time so I was about to quit and tried to explain why my factions mates were going to lose 1b of their money and 2b of mine at the time